-Apartheid, reduction of capacity and opportunity are terrible manifestations of Prejudice.
-There is also no need to be judgemental e.g. to nitpick over harmless preferences and diversity of others, over-measuring them in non relevant areas, making others feel inadequate unnecessarily or depriving them of opportunity.
+Apartheid, reduction of capacity and opportunity, are terrible manifestations of Prejudice.
+There is also no need to be judgemental e.g. to nitpick over harmless preferences and diversity of others, to over-measure in non relevant areas, to make others feel inadequate or to deprive others of fair opportunity.

 Benefits of Good Judgement

-In actuality, there are important times when “judgement/measurement” is appropriate:
+There are important times when judgement or measurement is needed:

-i) we judge/assess people and situations to protect ourselves e.g. we won’t want to let a drunk person drive us home, and will probably dive for cover when a crazy looking guy whips out a semi-automatic etc;
+i) we assess people and situations to protect ourselves e.g. we won’t want to let a drunk person drive us home, and will probably dive for cover when a crazy looking guy whips out an automatic;

-iii) we recognize and differentiate a bully, thief and a debtor who never repays debt, extremist etc from others, to prevent ourselves from being continually harmed by the person.
-At the same time, we may recognize/judge that people can change for the better, so we do re-assess at an appropriate time and in safety;
+iii) we recognize and differentiate a bully, a thief or a debtor who never repays debt from others, to prevent ourselves from being continually harmed.
+At the same time, we may recognize that people can change for the better, and so re-assess at an appropriate time and in safety;

 iv) we know when we do not have enough evidence, and stop ourselves from being prejudiced.